steltenpower/tabs-as-sheets/README.md

 Many browsers have functionality to save all open browsertabs in a bookmark folder and in some browsers you can then select all bookmarks there and copy the URLs at once.

 Use tab title for numbering?

+Add a request to Vivaldi, a web browser high on tab functionality: https://forum.vivaldi.net/topic/85259/presenting-tabs-as-if-powerpoint-sheets